EloyEspinosa/Weather.NET/docs/index.md

 - [Tutorial](https://eloyespinosa.github.io/Weather.NET/tutorial)
 - [Examples](https://eloyespinosa.github.io/Weather.NET/examples/)

-### What's new in 1.1.0?
+### What's new in 1.1.1?
-- Now the library's code is cleaner and easier to use with the WeatherClient class.
-- Models.WeatherResponse is now called Models.WeatherModel.WeatherModel and it's now serializable.
-- Both the README and the official website contain examples and tutorials on how to use the library.
+- Now the ZIP Code needs to be a string instead of a long, to account for different ZIP formats in different countries.
+- Now the Weather.NET logo looks normal.

 [Back to personal page](https://eloyespinosa.github.io)